euribates/chkweb/README.md

 ### TODO things

+- Add a plugin system to perform custom checks

+- Add a new subcommand to make the tests from a given list of urls

 - Add an option to select the name and path of the database file.
 Alos include in the `settings.py` file.